01543 676 800

 Each session has a theme:

 Session 1 asks “What am I doing here?”
 A good question!
 This session is about allowing us to build relationships within the group and to feel comfortable in our surroundings.
 This is the session where we introduce ourselves to each other and set our boundaries for the group.
-People come from many different backgrounds, not everyone will share your thoughts etc. By setting our boundaries, we are all having a say in what is acceptable and what isn’t.
+People come from many different backgrounds, not everyone will share the same opinions etc. By setting our boundaries, we are all having a say in what is acceptable and what isn’t.
 It also allows people to explore the reason they have decided to join the group.
 It isn’t easy to walk through the door that first day, but hopefully you soon start to feel you have made the right choice.
 Understandably, it is a difficult subject, but along the way, you do find humour, which we all need.

-Sessions 2 and 3 look at what the abuse has done to you and why people choose to be abusive.
+Sessions 2 and 3 looks at what the abuse has done to you and why people choose to be abusive.
 This is based on some information we provide in our workbooks, but most of it comes from you.
 There is nothing more powerful than a group of women with something to say!
 Your individual stories will help someone else to understand a little more of their own situations.
 Being given the chance to talk to someone who may just understand how they feel can be a very powerful tool.
 There will also be times when you identify with each other and your experiences will have similarities however we acknowledge that your experience is individual to you.

 Session 4 looks at why it is so difficult to leave.
-How many times have you heard someone say “just leave”, “take the kids and go”.
-Where to?
+How many times have you heard someone say “just leave”, or “take the kids and go” Where to?
 How?
 Why should I leave?
 Living with abuse isn’t easy, people say things with well-meaning intentions but they’re not you.
 They don’t have to think about where you are going to live and how are you going to survive.
 Then guilt sets in!
 This session answers some of these questions but raises others!

 Session 6 is all about you.
 Where do you go from here?
 What do you want for your future?
 For a lot of people living with abuse, the decision-making was taken away from them and it can be quite challenging to accept that you have the right to make choices!
 This session is about looking forward, having your support networks around you, and above all staying safe.